-- On the Consumer Groups tab, click View next to the consumer group.
+- On the Consumer Groups tab, find the consumer group and click View.

-- On the Subscribed Products tab of the Consumer Group Details page, find the required product and click Unsubscribe next to the product.
-In the dialog box that appears, accept the agreement and click
+- On the Subscribed Products tab of the Consumer Group Details page, find the product and click Unsubscribe.
+In the message that appears, click OK.

-Confirm.
-Note If only one consumer group is associated with the server-side subscription of the product, the unsubscribe action is unavailable on the Consumer Group Details page.
-In this case, go to the Server-side Subscription page, edit the subscription, and change the consumer group or delete the subscription.
+Note If only one consumer group is associated with a server-side subscription, the unsubscribe action is unavailable on the Consumer Group Details page.
+You must edit or delete the subscription on the Subscriptions tab of the Server-side Subscription page.

-- On the Consumer Groups tab of the Server-side Subscription page, find the required consumer group and click Delete.
-In the dialog box that appears, accept the agreement and click Confirm.
+- On the Consumer Groups tab of the Server-side Subscription page, find the consumer group and click Delete.
+In the message that appears, click OK.

 For more information about how to specify a consumer group ID for an AMQP client and use the AMQP client to receive messages, see the following topics:

 - Connect an AMQP client to IoT Platform